khulnasoft/BugVault/bugvault/README.md

 # bugvault

-OSIDB is a database providing data model and services for the storing and management of CVE information.
+BUGVAULT is a database providing data model and services for the storing and management of CVE information.

 Features:
 * postgresql database